Albion Park, New South Wales: Trains

 In order to avoid the highest parts of the ridge between Albion Park and Minnamurra, the railway needed to keep closer to the shore of Lake Illawarra.
-After the opening of Albion Park railway station two km to the east in 1887, a new town began to develop next to it, now known as Albion Park Rail.
+After the opening of Albion Park railway station two kilometres to the east in 1887, a new town began to develop next to it, now known as Albion Park Rail.

 Roads

 The Illawarra Highway runs through Albion Park and joins the Princes Highway just north of the suburb.
 This road brings many people through the region.
 Albion Park is also on the most direct link between Jamberoo Action Park and Sydney via the Princes Motorway and thus is directly on the route for those travelling south.

 Education

 There are currently 4 Primary Schools and 3 High Schools in Albion Park: